 In addition to engagements with technology companies, project developers and EPCs, Tad has worked with investment firms and insurance companies to evaluate the viability of and risk associated with developing and deploying new technologies.
 He is a licensed Professional Engineer in Texas, holds an MBA and M.S. in Natural Resources and Environment from the Univ. of Michigan and BS in Chemical Engineering from Ohio University.
 Contact Tad

-Based in the San Francisco Bay Area, Martin has an MBA from Virginia Tech and more than 25 years’ experience in data product development, marketing and management, including biofuels industry surveillance database development and management.
-Martin manages the strategic relationship with our large bioeconomy partner firms in accounting, law, insurance, environmental, engineering, and construction, appraisal/valuations companies, auctions, sales & foreclosures, feedstocks & commodities brokers, grant writing, and laboratory services.
-His hands-on experience with a WVO biodiesel start-up during the wild-west days in the Bay Area brings a practical perspective to his work.
+Martin has an MBA from Virginia Tech and more than 25 years’ experience in data product development, marketing and management, including biofuels industry surveillance database development and management.
+Based in the San Francisco Bay Area, Martin manages many of our strategic relationships with large bioeconomy partners in accounting & attestations, legal & insurance, environmental & permitting, engineering and construction, appraisal & valuations, auctions, sales & foreclosures, feedstocks & commodities brokerage and laboratory services.
+Formerly serving as our company’s Director of Operations, Martin now serves as a VP, spearheading our expansion into Hemp and Cannabis.
+He works closely with those teams and projects and our strategic partners in that space.
+With hands-on experience with WVO biodiesel start-ups during the industry’s inception, followed by his work with Genscape in biofuels RIN verification programs, Martin brings a practical perspective to his current work with Lee Enterprises Consulting.
 Contact Martin.